How to develop and write a communication strategy

 ‘Think of your strategic approach as the golden thread that runs through your communication’

 What’s the strategy?
 Where’s the plan?
 These are questions that can challenge any practitioner, particularly if time is short.
-Our guide and toolkit talks you through the steps and provides a framework for developing a communication strategy.
+Our Guide to Writing a Communication Strategy download and toolkit talks you through the steps and provides a framework for developing a communications strategy.

 As guide author Ann Pilkington explains: